Apply code CARE20 to start therapy with 20% off.

 Men vs. anger

-Despite all the negative health effects of anger in men, lashing out every once in a while is rather an ordinary type of male behavior according to traditional gender stereotypes.
+Despite all the negative health effects of anger in men, lashing out every once in a while is rather an ordinary type of male behavior according to traditional gender norms.

 In contrast, women usually don’t receive the same kind of forgiving treatment when they openly express their anger.